Twisted multilayer nodal superconductors: Generalization to multilayers

 Here $m = 1 \ldots \lfloor L/2 \rfloor$ and $\lfloor . \rfloor$ is the floor function.
 Additionally, in the case of odd $L$ one has a decoupled monolayer sector.
 When the twist angle is close to $\pf$, each of the bilayer blocks is expected to spontaneously break $\cT$, leaving any decoupled layer as is -- the layers always gap out in pairs.
 In the same vein, the physics at small twist angles carries over and each bilayer is characterized by a QBT at a different magic angle $\theM^m = 2 \tilde{g}_m/ v_\Delta k_F$.

-The unitary transformation relies on the assumption that the order parameters in all layers of a given parity (even/odd) carry the same phase and amplitude.
-While such an assumption is not enforced by symmetry, it is approximately respected in the self-consistent solutions of CT multilayers, with small differences between $|\Delta_l|$ of order $g^2/\Delta$.
+The decoupling unitary transformation relies on the assumption that the order parameters in all layers of a given parity (even/odd) carry the same phase and amplitude.
+While such an assumption is not enforced by symmetry, it is approximately respected in the self-consistent solutions of AT multilayers, with small differences between $|\Delta_l|$ of order $g^2/\Delta$.
 The lack of a symmetry constraint also means that the bilayer blocks can weakly hybridize with each other, which introduces quantitative differences in the numerical values of magic angles, but does not alter the physics in a qualitative way.

 An analysis of quadrilayers, summarized in Fig.~\ref{fig:quadrilayers}a, bears out these expectations.
 We find that the condition for unitary decoupling is approximately respected: $\Delta_1 \approx \Delta_3$ and $\Delta_2 \approx \Delta_4$.
 Close to $\theta=\pi/4$ a non-trivial phase difference develops between even and odd numbered layers, accompanied by a $\cT$-breaking gap.
 With our choice of parameters, $\cT$-breaking appears only at the second magic angle, presumably because the density of states at the first magic angle, which scales as $D(0) \sim \tilde{g}_m$, is too small to nucleate a $d+id'$ phase.

-Note that in a twisted bilayer the phase difference determines the sign of the Chern number.
-Given the small splitting within the odd (even) layers $\varphi_{13} = \varphi_1 - \varphi_3$ ($\varphi_{24} = \varphi_2 - \varphi_4$), we deduce that each of the two bilayer blocks breaks $\cT$ in the same way such that the total Chern number $\cC = \pm 4 \lfloor L/2 \rfloor$.
-Although not observed in our numerics, an alternative scenario could play out if the bilayers carried different phases and contributed Chern numbers with opposite signs.
+In a twisted bilayer the phase difference determines the sign of the Chern number.
+Given the small phase difference within the odd (even) layer suspace, we deduce that both bilayer blocks break $\cT$ in the same way such that the total Chern number $\cC = \pm 4 \lfloor L/2 \rfloor$.
+This expectation is indeed borne out by our lattice calculations, which find a Chern number $|\cC| = 8$ in the $\cT$-broken phase of AT quadrilayers.